 Information about specific providers is available from your local child care resource and referral (CCR&R) agency.
 This agency provides information to the public about how to find child care that meets local regulations and requirements.
 Providers can ask to be added to the CCR&R directory of providers so that parents who call the agency can receive information about their services.
 Child Care Aware offers a Child Care Finder tool that provides contact information for all State and local CCR&R agencies at http://childcareaware.org/parents-and-guardians/childcarefinder#section=searchbyzip.

-State and Territory Licensing Agencies and Regulations: This document includes a table with direct Web site links to all 50 States, the District of Columbia, and 4 U.S. Territories’ child care licensing agencies and program regulations.
-This information is current as of January 2016 and will be updated periodically.
-This document was created as a temporary resource until the new National Database of Child Care Licensing Regulations is available later this year.
+Complaints against child care providers can be filed by contacting the state child care licensing agency.
+State and Territory Licensing Agencies and Regulations includes a table with direct Web site links to all 50 States, the District of Columbia, and 4 U.S. Territories’ child care licensing agencies and program regulations.
+This information is updated periodically

 The Resource Guide: Child Care Information for Families document provides information for families and others seeking child care, including answers to some of the most frequently asked questions, about child care.